weaversa/cryptol-course/INSTALL.md

 However, if you would like to take the course locally (which involves installing software on your computer), you may follow the instructions that follow.
-If you decide to try the Gitpod route, it may still be a good idea to read through the instructions here near the end that demonstrate, briefly, how to run Cryptol.
+If you decide to try the Gitpod route, it may still be a good idea to read through [the instructions near the end that demonstrate, briefly, how to run Cryptol](INSTALL.md#running-from-a-direct-install).

 # Acquiring the Cryptol course material